Imperial (automobile): Sixth generation (1981–1983)

 Hoping to revive not merely the brand, or the division, but all of Chrysler, the company recruited former top Ford executive Lee Iacocca for its helm.
 He had proven successful in upscaling the 1967 Thunderbird into the 1969 Continental Mark III positioned on the highest end of the personal luxury car market, and sought to repeat a variant of the formula with the Imperial.
 Only this time the car would be downsized and de-featured instead of the other way around.

-Although Chrysler was facing bankruptcy, Iacocca argued that "a new flagship would assure the public that Chrysler had a future."
-However, when the car finally appeared, a 2-door coupé riding on an intermediate J platform, it was marketed simply as Imperial, and, harking to Imperial's days as an independent marque of the manufacturer, the Chrysler name did not even appear on the car.
+Although Chrysler was facing bankruptcy, Iacocca argued "a new flagship would assure the public that Chrysler had a future."
+However, when the car finally appeared, a two-door coupé based on the intermediate J platform, it was marketed simply as Imperial, and, harking to Imperial's days as an independent marque of the manufacturer, the Chrysler name did not appear on the car.

 There was no four door or full-sized option, the J-platform being shared the second generation Chrysler Cordoba and Dodge Mirada.
 The bustle-back appearance and prominent grille was an attempt to revive the 1930s and 1940s luxury car appearances that were briefly popular during the early 1980s, as with the second generation Cadillac Seville.
 Chrysler designers drew inspiration from the 1937–1939 Chrysler Imperial sedans.

 The traditional Imperial eagle logo was not used, as it had been moved to the Chrysler LeBaron model in 1977.
 Instead, it bore a Chrysler Pentastar hood ornament made of Cartier crystal.